 The South Carolina Cotton Museum is at 121 West Cedar Lane in Bishopville.
 It is open Monday-Saturday from 10 a.m. to 4 p.m.
 Admission is $6 for adults, $4 for senior citizens, $3 for students and free for children 5 and younger.

-The museum is just one of the sites on the S.C.
-Cotton Trail, which travels through the towns of Bennettsville, Bishopville, Chesterfield, Cheraw, Clio, Darlington, Hartsville and Society Hill on streets lined with real cotton fields.
-For information on suggested itineraries, tour information and other attractions on the trail visit www.sccottontrail.org.
+The museum is just one of the sites on the South Carolina Cotton Trail, which travels through the towns of Bennettsville, Bishopville, Chesterfield, Cheraw, Clio, Darlington, Hartsville and Society Hill on streets lined with real cotton fields.
+For more information on the South Carolina Cotton Museum, call (803) 484-4497.